Klipper3d/klipper/docs/G-Codes.md

   equivalent resistance given that pullup is reported.
 - `GET_POSITION`: Return information on the current location of the toolhead.
+- `SET_PID_TERMS [HEATER_NAME=<Heater>] [P=<Kp term>] [I=<Ki term>]
+  [D=<Kd term]`: Set the Kp, Ki, and/or Kd terms for the specified heater PID controller.
+All arguments are optional and you can choose to only specify the terms you want to modify instead of changing them all at once.
+If any term is not supplied as a parameter then that term is not modified.
+The default HEATER_NAME is 'extruder'.
+Changes to the PID terms via this command are NOT saved to the config file.
+This command will reset the summation (by setting it to 0) for the Ki and Kd terms ONLY IF those terms are specified as parameters to the command.
+- `RESET_PID_TERMS [HEATER_NAME=<Heater>]`: Reset the Kp, Ki, and Kd
+  terms on the specified heater PID controller to the values that were loaded from the printer configuration file on startup.
+The default HEATER_NAME is 'extruder'.
+This command will reset the summation for the Ki and the Kd terms.
+- `GET_PID_TERMS [HEATER_NAME=<Heater>]`: Get the Kp, Ki, and Kd terms that are currently set for the specified heater.
+- `RESET_PID_INTEGRATOR [HEATER_NAME=<Heater>]`: Set the PID integral
+  summation to 0 for the specified heater.
+This is useful if the controller has windup that is causing unstable steady-state control.
 - `SET_GCODE_OFFSET [X=<pos>|X_ADJUST=<adjust>]
   [Y=<pos>|Y_ADJUST=<adjust>] [Z=<pos>|Z_ADJUST=<adjust>]
   [MOVE=1 [MOVE_SPEED=<speed>]]`: Set a positional offset to apply to